 We place great emphasis on positive reinforcement of behaviour through praise.
 Children's confidence and self-esteem are developed through encouragement, incentives and rewards, both verbal and written.
 Positive and constructive comments are written at the end of children's work to recognise effort, improvement and achievement of targets set.
-Stickers, house points and certificates are rewards for helpfulness, kindness, positive attitude, politeness and effort in work.
+Stickers, house points, certificates and praise are rewards for helpfulness, kindness, positive attitude, politeness and effort in work.

-Our Aims
+Our Aims and Intent